codeforkjeff/conciliator/README.md

   WKP.
 Links are BROKEN for BNC, BNF, DBC, and NUKAT.
 For all other sources, the links will take you to the VIAF page.)

+* Since early 2025, the VIAF API has more aggressively rate limited its service.
+Be sure to set the viaf options in the `conciliator.properties` file to use a thread pool size of 1, and add a 100ms delay after requests, in order to try to prevent 429 response errors from VIAF.

 ### ORCID

 * Uses the ORCID v2.1 API.
 The detailed search results of the v1.2 API